kanjieater/ComicEater/README.md

 1. ☑ Repack images
 1. ☑ If nested archives exist, flatten all nested archives in place of the original
 1. ☑ If there were no errors, remove the extracted working directory
-1. ☑ Update `ComicEater.json` with available metadata (history) in the archive

 # Convert to Series